Marketing Data Visualization: Making Numbers Speak

-- It can tell an engaging story that will capture the attention of your audience and keep them interested.
+- It can tell an engaging story that will capture your audience’s attention and keep them interested.

-- To create an effective data visualization campaign, you need to know who your target audience is so you can tailor it specifically to them.
+- To create an effective data visualization campaign, you need to know your target audience to tailor it specifically to them.

 Essential Data Visualization Tips for Marketers

 - Label your charts and graphs to make them easier for readers to understand

 - Avoid using too many words in your visuals- the information should be clear without explanation

 - Create graphics that are easy on the eye with simple shapes and colors